LuckyMan564/My-Portfolio/README.md

 ## Installing portfolio

-To install *My portfolio*, follow these steps:
+To install *portfolio*, follow these steps:

 Linux and macOS: